Quantum-Accelerators/quacc/docs/user/wflow_syntax.md

 ## Introduction

 All of the solutions below have a similar decorator-based syntax for compute tasks and workflows.
 Here, we highlight these differences.
-For a comparison of the pros and cons of each approach, refer to the [Workflow Overview](../../../install/advanced/alt_workflows/overview.md) page.
+For a comparison of the pros and cons of each approach, refer to the [Workflow Engines Overview](wflow_overview.md) page.

 ## Simple Workflow

 Let's do the following:

-1. Add two numbers (e.g. 1 + 2)
+1. Add two numbers (e.g. `#!Python 1 + 2`)
-2. Multiply the output of Step 1 by a third number (e.g. 3 \* 3)
+2. Multiply the output of Step 1 by a third number (e.g. `#!Python 3 * 3`)

 In practice, we would want each of the two tasks to be their own compute job.